2026 NBA All-Star Game predictions, odds, format, time: Picks for Team World, Team Stripes and Team Stars

 The 2026 NBA All-Star Weekend festivities are in Los Angeles, and the main event is Sunday evening as the 2026 All-Star Game itself unfolds.
 The NBA All-Star Game format is different again in 2026, with this year's event being a round-robin tournament between three different rosters -- two comprised of USA players and the third being Team World.

 The action tips off at 5 p.m.
 ET from the Intuit Dome in Inglewood, Calif.
-The latest 2026 NBA All-Star Game odds via FanDuel list Team World as the slight +155 favorites to win it all, with USA Stripes at +160 and USA Stars at +200.
+The latest 2026 NBA All-Star Game odds via FanDuel list Team World as the +120 favorites to win it all, with USA Stripes at +190 and USA Stars at +220.
 In terms of individual game lines, Team World is -2.5 against USA Stars in the first tip, while USA Stripes are -2.5 vs. USA Stars.
 The World is then -1.5 vs. USA Stripes.
+The All-Star Game MVP favorite is Victor Wembanyama (+270) followed by Jaylen Brown (+850) and Tyrese Maxey (+950).
+LeBron James is at +1800 to win his record-tying fourth MVP award.

 Before making any 2026 NBA All-Star Game picks, be sure to check out the 2026 NBA All-Star Weekend predictions and betting advice from SportsLine expert Larry Hartstein.